Camel: Meat

-Australia

 Camel meat is also occasionally found in Australian cuisine: for example, a camel lasagna is available in Alice Springs.
 Australia has exported camel meat, primarily to the Middle East but also to Europe and the US, for many years.
 The meat is very popular among East African Australians, such as Somalis, and other Australians have also been buying it.
 The feral nature of the animals means they produce a different type of meat to farmed camels in other parts of the world, and it is sought after because it is disease-free, and a unique genetic group.
 Demand is outstripping supply, and governments are being urged not to cull the camels, but redirect the cost of the cull into developing the market.
 Australia has seven camel dairies, which produce milk, cheese and skincare products in addition to meat.

 Religion

 Islam

 Muslims consider camel meat halal (حلال, 'allowed').
 However, according to some Islamic schools of thought, a state of impurity is brought on by the consumption of it.
 Consequently, these schools hold that Muslims must perform wudhu (ablution) before the next time they pray after eating camel meat.
 Also, some Islamic schools of thought consider it haram (حرام, 'forbidden') for a Muslim to perform Salat in places where camels lie, as it is said to be a dwelling place of the Shaytan (شيطان, 'Devil').
-According to Abu Yusuf (d.798), the urine of camel may be used for medical treatment if necessary, but according to Abū Ḥanīfah, the drinking of camel urine is discouraged.
+According to Abu Yusuf (d.798), the urine of camels may be used for medical treatment if necessary, but according to Abū Ḥanīfah, the drinking of camel urine is discouraged.

-The Islamic texts contain several stories featuring camels.
-In the story of the people of Thamud, the Prophet Salih miraculously brings forth a naqat (ناقة, 'milch-camel') out of a rock.
-After the Prophet Muhammad migrated from Mecca to Medina, he allowed his she-camel to roam there; the location where the camel stopped to rest determined the location where he would build his house in Medina.
+Islamic texts contain several stories featuring camels.
+In the story of the people of Thamud, the prophet Salih miraculously brings forth a naqat (ناقة, 'milch-camel') out of a rock.
+After Muhammad migrated from Mecca to Medina (the Hijrah), he allowed his she-camel to roam there; the location where the camel stopped to rest determined the location where he would build his house in Medina.

 Judaism

 According to Jewish tradition, camel meat and milk are not kosher.
-Camels possess only one of the two kosher criteria; although they chew their cud, they do not possess cloven hooves: "But these you shall not eat among those that bring up the cud and those that have a cloven hoof: the camel, because it brings up its cud, but does not have a [completely] cloven hoof; it is unclean for you."
+Camels possess only one of the two kosher criteria; although they chew their cud, they do not have cloven hooves: "But these you shall not eat among those that bring up the cud and those that have a cloven hoof: the camel, because it brings up its cud, but does not have a [completely] cloven hoof; it is unclean for you."

+The Palestinian Muslim Makhamara clan in Yatta, who claim descent from Jews, reportedly avoid eating camel meat, a practice cited as evidence of their Jewish origins.